The Top 9 Safety Fears of Uber Riders

 The Realities of What All Uber Riders Are Afraid of

 Since Uber’s birth in March 2009, the popularity of ridesharing companies has skyrocketed with millions of users worldwide.
 Though these fairly new businesses have left other modes of transportation in the dust, there are still some people that reserve skepticism when it comes to this transit trend.

 The media has composed conflicting ideas about the billion dollar company that may have swayed public opinion.
-Detailed in this article are the most common concerns when using a ridesharing company.
+Detailed in this article, West Coast Trial Lawyers has identified the most common concerns when using a ridesharing company.

 While many trust that an Uber or Lyft driver has a reliable GPS, there is still a concern that they may get lost.
 Not only is getting lost frightening, but it is extremely frustrating when a driver makes a wrong turn.
 For some, this could mean getting to work late or missing an appointment.
 For others, it could simply mean time wasted and an uncomfortable experience.

 One of the main concerns when getting into a car with a stranger is not knowing their level of experience or sobriety.
 While many feel safe and generally trust that their drivers are sober, there is always the suspicion that your driver could be under the influence.
 While ridesharing companies require their drivers to have a clean driving record, that does not mean that he or she has never driven drunk, only that they were not caught.
 As many horror stories pop up in the media of rideshare drivers getting drunk before or during their shifts, more and more riders are hesitant about entrusting their lives or the lives of their loved ones in the hands of a complete stranger.